 I guess you figured out already that there are no cars allowed in Venice.
 However, have you thought about the consequences?

 The majority of the hotels do not have direct access by boat.
 It will therefore not always be possible to be dropped off by a water taxi at the front door with your luggage.
 Most likely, you will have to carry your luggage yourself across one or more stepped bridges.
 So travel light if you don’t want your arrival to spoil your whole trip.
-Unfortunately, many bridges don’t have a ramp, so if you’re in a wheelchair, you’ll have to choose your place of stay and plan your routes very well in advance.
+Unfortunately, many bridges don’t have a ramp, so if you’re in a wheelchair, you’ll have to choose your place of stay and plan your routes very well in advance with these maps of accessible routes.
 On a positive note, Gondolas4all has created a gondola which is accessible with a wheelchair.

 You cannot hail a water taxi just like you would do with a land taxi in a big city.
 There are only specific places where they are allowed to pick up guests.

 TIP: Upon arrival in Venice, a water taxi is really the best way to be immediately immerged in the atmosphere of the city and it is always the first guilty pleasure on my trips.
-You can either book a private taxi upfront or get in line when you arrive, or you can book a shared water taxi.
+You can either book a private taxi upfront (if you use the coupon code TVI_2018, you will get a small discount) or get in line when you arrive, or you can book a shared water taxi.
 This will bring down the cost but you might have to wait a bit for the other passengers.
 However, if you’re lucky, it might be just your party so you’ll pay less for what is then a private taxi.
 Or you might get a long ride across Canal Grande and the smaller canals of the city – if you’re the last one to be dropped off.
 Try to get the seats in the back, so you can stand up in open air if the weather is nice, feel like a movie star waving to the tourists and take pictures.